IBWait

 Input

-Public cache of the current core.
+Public buffer of the current core.

 The type is LocalTensor, and the supported TPosition is VECIN/VECCALC/VECOUT.